Pulse

 Key Capabilities

-Ultra-low latency architecture delivering 64ms TTFT at 1 concurrency and 300ms at 100 concurrent requests — designed for live transcription and conversational AI.
+Sub-100 ms TTFT at 1 concurrency, ~300 ms at 100 concurrent requests.
+Designed for live transcription and conversational AI.

-Built-in redaction of personal and payment card data across both streaming and non-streaming use cases.
+Built-in redaction of personal data and payment-card information on both streaming and non-streaming surfaces.

-Automatic multi-speaker identification across both streaming and non-streaming modes, with per-word and per-utterance speaker labels.
+Automatic multi-speaker identification with per-word and per-utterance speaker labels.

-Supports multi-language audio within a single session.
-Best used by setting the known primary language (e.g. es for Spanish handles English+Spanish automatically).
+Multi-language audio within a single session.
+Set the known primary language (e.g. es for Spanish) — English+Spanish is handled automatically.

 Performance & Benchmarks